 Dublin is my hometown.
 And I’ve spent enough time away (12-15 years) in the last 20 years to witness drastic differences in the capital city of Ireland.
 Back in 2007 Dublin was invaded by the Polish.
-Our hard-working newly paid-up members of the EU came in their droves.
-Then came the Brazilians, who congregated near meat-packing plants in the west of the country and displaced every single person in Dublin’s city centre.
+Our hard-working, new EU members came in their droves.
+Then came the Brazilians, who gave a rhythm and colour to Dublin’s city centre.

 Note: This post will use all kinds of stereotypes and clichés to describe the subject matter.
 If you’re offended, well, that’s just unfortunate.

 Not everyone loves a hipster or tolerates the folks trying too hard to be one.

 In case you didn’t know, Hipsterism originated way back in the 40s when it was truly cool.
 But lab experiments in Williamsburg, Brooklyn succeeded in recreating the virus which quickly spread to the middle class 20 to 30-year-olds (and even older) individuals worldwide.
 In the last 5 to 6 years, cardigans, beards, button-up shirts, and skinny jeans have become part of Dublin’s fabric.
 It seems to me that men are the most enthusiastic hipsters.
 I always associate hipsterism with dudes.
 20 to 40-year-old guys with perfect hair that work in specialty coffee shops.
 In fact, when a barista doesn’t display perfectly sculpted hair and beard plus a tweed jacket, I doubt the quality of the coffee.

 What are the most hipster parts of Dublin?